thomasclarke1969/documentation/resources/android/authentication-guide.md

-    "typ": "JWS", // String - Expresses a MIME Type of application/JWS "alg": "RS256" // String - Expresses the type of algorithm used to sign the token, must be RS256 "cty": "layer-eit;v=1", // String - Express a Content Type of Layer External Identity Token, version 1 "kid": "%%C-INLINE-KEYID%%" // Sting - Layer Key ID used to sign the token }
+    "typ": "JWS", // String - Expresses a MIME Type of application/JWS "alg": "RS256" // String - Expresses the type of algorithm used to sign the token, must be RS256 "cty": "layer-eit;v=1", // String - Express a Content Type of Layer External Identity Token, version 1 "kid": "%%C-INLINE-KEYID%%" // String - Layer Key ID used to sign the token.
+This is your actual Key ID }

 // JWS Claim
 {
-    "iss": "%%C-INLINE-PROVIDERID%%", // The Layer Provider ID "prn": "APPLICATION USER ID", // String - Provider's internal ID for the authenticating user "iat": "TIME OF TOKEN ISSUANCE AS INTEGER", // Integer - Time of Token Issuance in RFC 3339 seconds "exp": "TIME OF TOKEN EXPIRATION AS INTEGER", // Integer - Arbitrary time of Token Expiration in RFC 3339 seconds
+    "iss": "%%C-INLINE-PROVIDERID%%", // String - The Layer Provider ID, this is your actual provider ID "prn": "APPLICATION USER ID", // String - Provider's internal ID for the authenticating user "iat": "TIME OF TOKEN ISSUANCE AS INTEGER", // Integer - Time of Token Issuance in RFC 3339 seconds "exp": "TIME OF TOKEN EXPIRATION AS INTEGER", // Integer - Arbitrary time of Token Expiration in RFC 3339 seconds